replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 ### New Features {#new-features-1-0-0-beta-6}

-Renames the SDK's Kubernetes resources and the library SDK chart from `replicated-sdk` to `replicated`.
+Renames the SDK's Kubernetes resources and the library SDK chart from `replicated-sdk` to `replicated` to better align with standard SDK naming conventions.

-Early beta adopters using `replicated-sdk` as the name of the SDK Kubernetes resources and SDK chart name are still supported.
-However, we recommend new integrations use the recommended `replicated` naming convention for these resources.
+The `replicated-sdk` naming convention is still supported and existing integrations can continue to use `replicated-sdk` as the name of the SDK Kubernetes resources and SDK chart name.
+However, Replicated recommends that new integrations use the `replicated` naming convention.

-If an existing `replicated-sdk` integration desires to move to the newer `replicated` naming convention, the following updates should be made before upgrading to avoid introducing breaking changes:
+To update the naming convention of an existing integration from `replicated-sdk` to `replicated`, do the following before you upgrade to 1.0.0-beta.6 to avoid breaking changes:

 * Update the dependencies entry for the SDK in the parent chart: